AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 4. Download AnyChart Export Server [binary file](https://static.anychart.com/cdn/export-server/export-server.jar).

 ## Path to PhantomJS
-As it was mentioned before, the Export Server needs PhantomJS.
+As it was mentioned before, Export Server needs PhantomJS.
 If its location is different from the default one, or you have got Windows OS, check the place where Phantom JS is installed and set the right path for the server:

 ```
 java -Dphantomjs.binary.path=PATH_TO_YOUR_PHANTOMJS -jar